-The shared living non-conversion option is allowed only for new or existing ICF/IID providers to establish a shared living waiver home for up to a maximum of 3 individuals.
+The shared living non-conversion option is allowed only for new or existing ICF/IID providers to establish a shared living waiver home for up to a maximum of three individuals.
 The shared living waiver home must:

 - 1. Be located separate and apart from any ICF/IID; - 2.
 Be a home owned or leased by the waiver beneficiaries or a home owned or leased and operated by a licensed shared living provider; and - 3.
-Meet the department's operational, programming, and quality assurances for HCBS.
+Meet the department's operational, programming, and quality assurances for home and community-based services.